jenkiim/portfolio-jennifer/docs/assignments/assignment3.md

 **concept:** Labeling [Item]

 **purpose:** filtering for users to customize their feed at specific times to fit their moods and allows for limiting content that children can see.
-Some examples are trigger warnings, seriousness of topics, and whether the argument is based on personal experience or facts and stats.
+Some examples are devil's advocate mode, trigger warnings, seriousness of topics, and whether the argument is based on personal experience or facts and stats.

 **principle:** if label is added to item by a user and not removed, then filtering on label will display item.
 Labels can be suggested at any time.